-In this guide, we’ll provide an overview of Event Data and discuss the various ways that it may be ingested into Cortex.
-For an overview of Attribute Data, click here.
+In this guide, we’ll provide an overview of Events data and discuss the various ways that it may be ingested into Cortex.

 What are events?

-Event data consists of a stream of actions taken by your users (or any other type of object) at a particular point in time.
+An event is defined in Cortex as an action taken by a user (or any other type of object) at a particular point in time.
 Some examples of events include –

 User XYZ logs in → User XYZ clicks on item ABC → User XYZ adds item ABC to cart → User XYZ purchases item ABC

-Events form the basic building blocks of any Cortex pipeline, so it’s required that event data be present in your account before you may begin building pipelines.
-At minimum, each event needs to contain three pieces of information listed below.
+Events form the basic building blocks of any Cortex pipeline, so it’s required that Events data be present in your account before you may begin building pipelines.
+At minimum, each event needs to contain the following three pieces of information:

 - Timestamp: Time at which the event was recorded.

-- Type: Type of event that was recorded (e.g. purchase).
+- Type: Type of action that was taken (e.g. purchase).

-How do I send event data into Cortex?
+How do I send Events data into Cortex?

-There are two ways that you can ingest event data into Cortex:
+There are three ways that you can ingest Events data into Cortex:

 1) Real-time APIs